A Trip Towards Fairness: Bias and De-Biasing in Large Language Models: Experiments

-Finally, we tested the proposed model on many downstream tasks commonly used for benchmarking.
+Finally, we tested the families of CtB-LLMs and their debiased counterparts on downstream tasks.
+In fact, it has been noted that debiasing LLMs may affect the quality of their representations and, consequently, a degradation of the performances.
+Hence, the aim of this section is twofold: \begin{itemize} \item to understand whether or not performances of CtB-LLMs degrade after debiasing; \item to determine the relationship between bias and performance on final downstream tasks. \end{itemize} We then tested the proposed models on many downstream tasks commonly used for benchmarking, that is, GLUE \cite{wang2019glue}.
 What we expect from these further experiments is that the capabilities of the language model will be maintained by the fine-tuning proposed in Section \ref{section/debiasres}.

-As we can see from Table \ref{tab:acc}, performances persist stable, and no substantial decrease can be noted.
+Debiasing does not introduce a drop in performance on downstream tasks for LLaMA and for OPT (see Tab. \ref{tab:acc}).
+In these two families, debiasing plays an important role as it is really reducing the bias.
+Nevertheless, it does not reduce the performance significantly in any of the GLUE downstream tasks.
+For specific cases, debiasing increases performance in the final downstream task for LLaMA and OPT.

+However, fairness and performance are not correlated.
+Indeed, OPT performs better with larger models (see Tab. \ref{tab:acc}).
+Yet, larger models have a stronger bias (see Tab. \ref{tab:res_bias_pretrained}).
+Performance is directly correlated with the size of the OPT model.
+Moreover, BLOOM, the fairer CtB-LLM, performs very poorly on many tasks compared with the OPT and LLaMA.